tessel/t2-start/install.md

 Once Node is installed, run this in your terminal:

-{% highlight sh %}
+`apt-get install libusb-1.0-0-dev libudev-dev`
-apt-get install libusb-1.0-0-dev libudev-dev npm install -g t2-cli
+`npm install -g t2-cli`
-{% endhighlight %}

 </div>